nanonestor/utilities/README.md

 Many mods are forks and share the same modID, this makes the list using modIDs fairly efficient.
 Filenames can change but the modIDs inside will remain.

-This curated list was created to for the ['Universalator'](https://github.com/nanonestor/universalator/wiki) server management script but is available for anyone to obtain for their own project's use via github raw download, etc.
+This curated list was created for use of the ['Universalator'](https://github.com/nanonestor/universalator/wiki) server management script but is available for anyone to obtain for their own project's use via github raw download, etc.

 - For any additions / removals / errors please create either a pull request or submit an github issues ticket, thanks!